passportxyz/eas-proxy/docs/01-on-chain-passport-attestation.md

 # GitcoinPassportResolver
 For our use-case it is important that given an ETH address of a user, we are able to determine all the stamps that the user owns.
 The EAS smart contract does not offer this functionality.
-However we can create a resolver smart contract that stores the ***latest*** passport attestation for a particular recipient:
+However, we can create a resolver smart contract that stores the ***latest*** passport attestation for a particular recipient:

     recipient => attestation UUID